 How to Exclude Results in Google

-Learning to exclude results in Google Search can be a major time-saver for digital marketers, or for just about anyone who spends time working with search engines.
+Learning to exclude results in Google Search can be a major time-saver for tech marketers, or for just about anyone who spends time working with search engines.

-Excluding results on Google Search isn’t complicated either – you’ll need to start learning about Google search operators.
+Excluding results on Google Search isn’t complicated either—you’ll just need to start learning about Google search operators.
 Search operators are symbols or words that you can include with your search to help narrow down your search and find more relevant results.

 To help you get started, we’ve created this list of 8 high-precision search techniques that you can use to discover more relevant results in your next Google Search.
 We’ll also include visual examples so you can see exactly how to configure the search.